rife2/rife2/README.md

 </html>
 ```

+Note that RIFE2 internally transforms your templates into Java classes by generating heavily optimized bytecode.

+This happens on-the-fly during development.
+For production, templates can be pre-compiled, making them incredibly fast.

 ## Template Manipulation

 Let's change the example some more and create a single route that can respond to both `get` and `post` requests.